ysyk2021/the-art-of-active-reading-how-to-engage-with-texts-and-get-more-out-of-your-reading/src/conclusion.md

 # Conclusion

-Subchapter 1: The Ongoing Journey of the Active Reader
+The Ongoing Journey of the Active Reader
 ------------------------------------------------------

 Throughout this book, we have explored various strategies and techniques that can help you become an active reader.
 We discussed the importance of engaging with texts and how it can enhance your reading experience.
 As you conclude your reading journey, it is essential to understand that being an active reader is not a destination but an ongoing process.